gini/gini-capture-sdk-android/ginicapture-accounting-network/README.md

 ## License

-Gini Vision Library and the Gini Vision Network Library are available under a commercial license.
+Gini Capture SDK and the Gini Capture Network Library are available under a commercial license.
 See the LICENSE file for more info.